visit austria, visit austria, banner

 The rest of the street, on the other hand, is rather uninteresting, and that's how it is in this area: you have to go exploring, because there are many hidden gems.

-Mikkeller located at the back at Ekkamai 10 – actually in a side street to a side street to a side street to Sukhumvit!
+Mikkeller is at the back of Ekkamai 10 – actually on a side street to a side street to a side street to Sukhumvit!
 The Danish beer specialist is housed in a small, cozy house in the neighbourhood, and although the prices are on the exclusive side, it is definitely worth a visit.

 Restaurant Khao is one of Bangkok's Michelin restaurants, and in true Ekkamai style, it's tucked away down a side street.